robr345/PDP-11-Control-Panel/README.md

 A PIC Microprocessor is used to control CPU startup, halt and reset.

-# The control panel has 3 buttons
+# Control panel buttons

-Reset - Press to reset the computer the running led will briefly go out while the reset process is underway.
+Reset - Press to reset the computer, the running led will briefly go out while the reset process is underway.

 Halt -  Press to halt the CPU, press again to run the CPU.
 Pressing the Halt button will drop the console in to the monitor.